AkibMohtasim/node-mongoose-project-assignment-2/README.md

 ### 3. Run the application

-  there are two commands for this, first one is for development, which will be restarted on every changes made on the file.
+  There are two commands for this, first one is for development, which will be restarted on every change made on the file.
 And the second one is for production. **To run for production, you have to build the application first, which is instructed in the next step**.

-  for development -
+  For development -

     npm run start:dev

-  for production -
+  For production -

     npm run start:prod